shawnscoding/react-schedule-job/README.md

 ## Important note

 - Note that Schedule is triggered only once per minute.
 The seconds that is triggered is different everytime you run your reactjs app.
 It varies from 0s to 59s.
-This is because we don't configure seconds.
+This is because we don't schedule seconds.
 Thus, don't be surprised if it doesn't run as soon as the time condition met.

 ## Supported browsers